Federal Income Tax Deadlines

 If earnings vary due to surge pricing or passenger gratuities, adjust Q4 estimates accordingly.
 File extensions if needed, but pay any owed taxes by April 15 to dodge penalties.
 This structure supports tax planning for gig economy taxes.

-Form 1040 Filing (April 15)
+the SA100 return Filing (April 15)

 | Software | Base Price | Self-Employed Features |